-Line 22 - Enter gross revenue from all telephone services, including receipts of cash, credits, and property of any kind or nature, without any deductions for the cost of property sold, the cost of materials used, labor, services, or other costs, interest, or discount paid, or any other expense.
-Examples of telephone services receipts include the following:
+Line 22 - Enter gross revenue from all telephone services, including receipts of cash, credits, and property of any kind or nature, without any deductions for the cost of property sold, the cost of materials used,

-- All charges for carrier access services provided in New York State. - Local services receipts from subscriber's stations, public telephones, service stations, local private lines, and other local service receipts. - Intrastate toll service receipts, toll private line services, and other toll service receipts for calls that originate and terminate in New York State, and any other telephone receipts, including receipts from the transmission of voice, data, image, information, and paging, where the transmission originates and terminates in New York State. - Interstate and international toll service receipts, toll private line services, and other toll service receipts for calls that originate or terminate in New York State, and any other telephone receipts, including receipts from the transmission of voice, data, image, information, and paging, where the transmission originates or terminates in New York State. - Receipts from services that are ancillary to the provision of telecommunication services, such as directory information, call forwarding, caller identification, call waiting, and supplementary services provided in New York State. - Receipts from equipment provided in connection with the provision of any telecommunication service in New York State. - Receipts from incidental services provided in connection with any telecommunication service provided in New York State.
+- · All charges for carrier access services provided in New York State. - Local services receipts from subscriber's stations, public telephones, service stations, local private lines, and other local service receipts. - Intrastate toll service receipts, toll private line services, and other toll service receipts for calls that originate and terminate in New York State, and any other telephone receipts, including receipts from the transmission of voice, data, image, information, and paging, where the transmission originates and terminates in New York State. - Interstate and international toll service receipts, toll private line services, and other toll service receipts for calls that originate or terminate in New York State, and any other telephone receipts, including receipts from the transmission of voice, data, image, information, and paging, where the transmission originates or terminates in New York State. - Receipts from services that are ancillary to the provision of telecommunication services, such as directory information, call forwarding, caller identification, call waiting, and supplementary services provided in New York State. - Receipts from equipment provided in connection with the provision of any telecommunication service in New York State. - Receipts from incidental services provided in connection with any telecommunication service provided in New York State.

-Gross operating revenue from telephone services does not include taxes imposed by New York State or its municipalities or the federal government, where the taxpayer is collecting the taxes for the taxing authority (for example, state and local sales taxes or federal excise taxes).
+Gross operating revenue from telephone services does not include taxes imposed by New York State or its municipalities or the federal government, where you are collecting the taxes for the taxing authority (for example, state and local sales taxes, or federal excise taxes).

-Schedule B2 - Allocation of gross operating revenue from telegraph corporations
+Schedule C - Allocation of gross operating revenue from telegraph corporations

-Telegraph companies that sell or furnish telegraph transmission services in New York State must complete Schedule B2 and compute gross operating revenue.
+Telegraph companies that sell or furnish telegraph transmission services in New York State must complete Schedule C and compute gross operating revenue.